A General Hidden State Random Walk Model for Animal Movement: Inferential Procedures

 \subsection{Sampling Distributions}

 Quantities that are usually required for inference such as the value of the maximized log-likelihood for the observed data or an estimation of the variance matrix of $\hat{\mathbf{\theta}}$ are not directly computed when using the EM-algorithm.
-In Appendix C we show how the calculations involved in the filtering-smoothing algorithm can be used to obtain the value of the maximized log-likelihood function for the observed data.
-Because we are able to compute $\log \text{L}(\hat{\mathbf{\theta}}_{\text{MLE}})$, we can numerically approximate the negative of its hessian matrix, whose inverse, denoted ${v}$, is the usual estimate of the variance matrix of the maximum likelihood estimators.
-A numerical approximation of the Hessian matrix is available under most software implementations of the Broyden--Fletcher--Goldfarb--Shanno (BFGS) algorithm of Avriel (2003); in the data analysis section we use the one provided in the R function \textit{optim}.
+The filtering-smoothing algorithm is used to evaluate the likelihood for the observed data (\ref{Lobs}).
+Moreover at each time $t$, one can evaluate the probability that the animal is in state $k$ using the value of $\mathbb{E}(S_{kt}|\mathcal{F}_T)$ in the ``smooth'' part of the algorithm (see \ref{a:smooth}).
+Because we are able to compute $\log \text{L}(\hat{\mathbf{\theta}}_{\text{MLE}})$, we can numerically approximate the negative of its Hessian matrix, whose inverse, denoted ${v}$, is the usual estimate of the variance matrix of the maximum likelihood estimators.
+A numerical approximation of the Hessian matrix is available under most software implementations of the Broyden--Fletcher--Goldfarb--Shanno (BFGS) algorithm (\cite{avriel2003nonlinear}); in the data analysis section we use the one provided in the R function \texttt{optim}.